jonathanlsimmons/incident-response-playbook/Incident Response Playbooks f63d3f7e6e5a4cd7bead0d58ffc90f6e.md

 **Incident Description**

-- This incident involves observation of potential brute force success against Azure Active Directory
+- This incident involves observation of potential brute force success against Azure Active Directory.

 **Initial Response Actions**

 - Verify the authenticity of the alert or report.
-- Immediately identify and Revoke Sessions/Access for affected user
+- Immediately identify and Revoke Sessions/Access for affected user.
-- Identify the origin of the attacker and determine if they are attacking or involved with anything else
+- Identify the origin of the attacker and determine if they are attacking or involved with anything else.
 - Assess the potential impact of the incident.
     - What type of account was it?
     - What Roles did it have?